Violating the KCBS inequality with a toy mechanism: Introduction

 \section{Introduction}

-Contextuality (or, more specifically, Kochen-Specker contextuality) is currently understood as the obstruction to the existence of a global probability distribution accounting for joint measurements performed on a physical system \cite{Abramsky_2011, budroni2021quantum}, and it has been shown that the emergence of contextuality in quantum systems is of theoretical and practical importance \cite{Kochen1975, howard2014contextuality, Gupta2022}.
-This notion of contextuality is ``theory-independent'', which means that it does not depend on any specific physical theory \cite{NaturePopescu, amaral2018graph} --- in particular, it does not need to be restricted to quantum theory ---, and many theory-independent frameworks to contextuality have been proposed in recent years \cite{Abramsky_2011, CSW, budroni2021quantum, amaral2018graph}.
-This is also an ``operational'' or ``empiricist'' view on contextuality, given that it is experimental data that is labeled as ``contextual'' or ``non-contextual'' \cite{deRondeOmelette, barbosa2021closing}.
+Kochen-Specker contextuality (in short, contextuality) is currently understood as the obstruction to the existence of a global probability distribution accounting for joint measurements performed on a physical system \cite{Abramsky_2011, budroni2021quantum}, and it has been shown that the emergence of contextuality in experimental data is of theoretical and practical importance \cite{budroni2021quantum, howard2014contextuality, Gupta2022}.
+This notion of contextuality is ``theory-independent'', which means that it does not depend on any specific physical theory \cite{NaturePopescu, amaral2018graph}, and many theory-independent frameworks to contextuality have been proposed in recent years \cite{Abramsky_2011, CSW, budroni2021quantum, amaral2018graph}.
+This is also an ``operational'' or ``empiricist'' view on contextuality, given that it is experimental data that is labeled as ``contextual'' or ``noncontextual'' \cite{budroni2021quantum, deRondeOmelette, amaral2018graph}.

-In the particular case where measurements are performed in spacelike separated parts of a system, it is widely accepted that, in any circumstance (i.e., regardless of what one means by ``measurement'' or even by a ``physical system'' \cite{NaturePopescu}), theory-independent contextuality, which in this case consists in the violation of Bell inequalities \cite{amaral2018graph}, is only possible if non-local phenomena occurs \cite{amaral2018graph, BrunnerBell, NaturePopescu} (for a different view, see \cite{kupczynski2017can, frankBell}).
-Hence, the phenomenological significance of violations of Bell inequalities is always the same, namely the occurrence of non-local phenomena, and, since non-locality is a non-classical phenomena, contextuality is always a signature of non-classicality in this case, i.e., it is a criterion telling us when, as Michael D. Mazurek et al. put it, ``nature fails to respect classical physics'' \cite{NatureMazurek}.
-From now on, we will restrict the word ``contextuality'' to systems without spacelike separated parts.